mpalourdio/MpaCustomDoctrineHydrator/README.md

 $form->setHydrator($hydrator);
 ```

 You're done!
-Date colums will be hydrated/extracted, filtered, validated automatically, without providing anything else in your entities.
+Date colums will be hydrated/extracted, filtered and validated automatically, without providing anything else in your entities.
 Your form elements will have a placeholder.